 2. To keep him alive due to some form of respect that he had for him as a warrior.

 Was Caesar really so sadistic, and was his ego really hurt so much?
-Did he really need five years to get bored with humiliating his opponent, before doing he could have done on the very day of the battle?
+Did he really need five years to get bored with humiliating his opponent, before doing what he could have done on the very day of the battle?
 Something was not logical.
 But most scholars claim that this was the way Caesar demonstrated his might over the savage Gauls until he simply got bored.
 And that is the end of it.

 But Diodorus Sicilus gives us very interesting information on Gaulic customs:

-“…for their criminals they keep prisoner for five years, and then impale in honor of the gods…” Diodorus Sicilus V-32.6.
+“…for their criminals they keep prisoner for five years, and then impale them in honor of the gods…” Diodorus Sicilus V-32.6.